snarkworld/zpass-tools-demo/README.md

    ```

 2. **Build wasm Package**
-   Navigate to the issuer directory and build the wasm package targeting a bundler:
+   Navigate to the issuer directory and build the wasm package:

    ```bash
    cd issuer